lcrespom/ng-crud/README.md

     - Browser cache is being used when sending JSON requests
   - Apply best practices as described in https://github.com/johnpapa/angular-styleguide (to a reasonable extent)
+  - Use JSON schema
+    - To define metadata (or at least part of it)
+    - To apply validation rules when editing a form

 - Server
   - Access control
     - Only allow access to specified collections, reject unspecified collections